tansive/tansive/examples/README.md

 # create a session using a 'developer' view.
 tansive session create /demo-skillsets/github-demo/github-mcp-server --view developer

-# you should get an MCP endpoint and Access token
+# tansive will return an MCP endpoint and Access token

 ```